Skip to main content

 mastra server restart

-Fails if a deployment is still active for this project (running, building, deploying, etc.); that is a platform restriction so you cannot restart while another deploy is in progress.
+Fails if a deployment is still active for this project (running, building, deploying, etc.); that's a platform restriction so you can't restart while another deploy is in progress.

 mastra server env